camiearth/camiearth/README.md

 ## Hi there👋
 #### I'm Camilla, a passionate and recent graduate AI/ML Engineer who:

-- 🌱 is currently seeking an opportunity to join an active team to put my acquired knowledge into practice and contribute to innovative outcomes using cutting-edge AI technology
 - 💪 loves to work on challenging projects
 - 💪 is eager to continuously learn
 - 🔥 handles challenging tasks in Bioinformatics, Machine Learning, Deep Learning, Medical Images & Knowledge Graph Embeddings